yrabie21/Dijkstra-Algorithm---Smart-Road-Planner-for-Damietta-University/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project was developed as part of a Programming for Problem solving academic project.

 ---